cross-seed/cross-seed.org/docs/tutorials/injection.md

 ::::

 This is the same format in which `cross-seed` normally saves .torrent files.
-If you do not specify both of these parameters, `cross-seed` will link the torrents into the `UnknownTracker` directory for you, and will require your intervention to sort them if you wish to do so.
+If you do not specify both of these parameters, `cross-seed` will try to parse the tracker name using the announce urls in the .torrent file and compare it with `cross-seed's` snatch history.
+If it cannot determine a tracker, `cross-seed` will link the torrents into the `UnknownTracker` directory for you, and will require your intervention to sort them if you wish to do so.

 Using this command or utilizing the injection hourly cadence will perform minimal filtering on injection attempts.
 This means there is the possibility of